 A module is available to compute the tidal potential and use it in the momentum equation.
-This option is activated when key_tide is defined.
+This option is activated when ln_tide is set to true in nam_tide.

 Some parameters are available in namelist nam_tide:

 - ln_tide_pot activate the tidal potential forcing

 - nb_harmo is the number of constituent used

 - clname is the name of constituent